top of page

 OR

-If you're NOT in receipt of benefits and you live in an area where your Local Authority operate a FLEX scheme, there are 2 different routes to access ECO funding:
+If you're NOT in receipt of benefits and you live in an area where your Local Authority operate a FLEX scheme, there are 2 different routes to access ECO/GBIS funding:

 Route 1: Household Earnings